Anti-Jamming Precoding Against Disco Intelligent Reflecting Surfaces Based Fully-Passive Jamming Attacks: System Description

 \underline{\textit{Disco Intelligent Reflecting Surfaces:}} In general, in the downlink of an MU-MISO system, the legitimate AP jointly trains the CSI with the LUs during the \emph{RPT} phase, and the legitimate AP then designs a precoder that is used to transmit signals to the LUs during the \emph{DT} phase.
 As shown in Fig.~\ref{fig2}(a), the channel coherence time consists of two phases, i.e., the \emph{RPT} phase and the \emph{DT} phase, and the \emph{DT} phase generally lasts much longer than the \emph{RPT} phase.
 We assume that the length of the \emph{RPT} phase is $T_{R}$ and that of the \emph{DT} phase is $T_{D} = CT_R$ for some integer $C > 1$.
 Since existing MU-MISO systems assume that the wireless channels remain unchanged during the channel coherence time, the designed precoder, such as the widely-used zero-forcing (ZF) precoder~\cite{ZFBF}, can achieve good performance.
 However, the works in~\cite{DIRSVT,DIRSTWC} have shown that an attacker can exploit the ability of the IRS to controllably change the wireless channels to launch jamming attacks with neither jamming power nor LU CSI.

 Unlike the temporal DIRS-based FPJ presented in~\cite{MyGC23,DIRSTWC}, the fully-passive jamming attacks can also be launched by randomly changing the DIRS reflection coefficients once in the \emph{RPT} phase and multiple times in the \emph{DT} phase, as depicted in Fig.~\ref{fig2}(b).
+When the DIRS controller detects that the MU-MISO system begins to communicate, it controls the DIRS reflection properties to change randomly.
 The period during which the DIRS reflection coefficients are changing is about the same as the length of the \emph{RPT} phase, i.e., $T_{R}$.
+Therefore, during each \emph{DT} phase, the first random change in the DIRS reflection coefficients starts at the same time as the \emph{DT} phase.
 It is worth noting that the basic idea of DIRSs is to rapidly age the CSI during the channel coherence time instead of preventing the legitimate AP from obtaining it.
 As a result, signals transmitted to LUs during the \emph{DT} phase will be jammed by the persistent DIRS-based FPJ.

 Compared to the temporal DIRS-based FPJ in~\cite{MyGC23,DIRSTWC}, the proposed persistent DIRS-based FPJ does not require synchronization.
 In practice, it is difficult for an illegitimate DIRS to access information about the training synchronization of the legitimate MU-MISO system.
 Moreover, the difference between the jamming impact of the temporal DIRS-based FPJ in~\cite{MyGC23,DIRSTWC} and that of the persistent DIRS-based FPJ shown in Fig.~\ref{fig2} (b) is quantified based on the theoretical derivation in Section~\ref{AntiPrecoder}.
 The ACA from both the persistent DIRS-based FPJ and the temporal DIRS-based FPJ~\cite{MyGC23,DIRSTWC} is different from the channel aging (CA) in a traditional MU-MISO system, which is caused by time variations in the RF propagation and delays in computation between the time the channels are learned at the legitimate AP and when they are used for precoding~\cite{ChanAge}.
 This type of CA can not be actively introduced and controlled.